pumpjoy/pumpjoy-ai-projects/1-AI_Community_Moderation/README.md

 ## 1. Executive Summary: AI for Scalable Moderation

 The project successfully developed a scalable solution for automated content moderation based on complex community guidelines.
-By employing Transfer Learning and a specialized prompting strategy, we built a robust model capable of classifying multiple violation types.
+By employing Transfer Learning and a specialized prompting strategy, a robust model is built, capable of classifying multiple violation types.

 |Metric|Result|Interpretation|
 |---|---|---|